MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/build-apps-for-teams-meeting-stage.md

 :::image type="content" source="../assets/images/sbs-inmeeting-doc-signing/final-output.png" alt-text="Screenshot shows an in-meeting document signing app":::

-The following participant roles may be involved during the meeting:
+The following participant roles might be involved during the meeting:

 * **Document creator**: This role can add their own documents to be reviewed and signed.
 * **Signer**: This role can sign reviewed documents.